-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
-The company's loans and receivables comprise: cash and cash equivalents, and trade and other receivables.
+The company's financial assets comprise cash and cash equivalents, and trade and other receivables.
+These are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.

-Loans and receivables are initially measured at fair value and subsequently measured at amortised cost using the effective interest method, less impairment.
+Financial assets are initially measured at fair value and subsequently measured at amortised cost using the effective interest method, less impairment.